 This is where atheism and agnosticism join forces against religion, but first we must consider the alternatives again.
-Either you believe that life, reproduction, adaptation and innovation and all their associated processes came about by chance - a belief that requires an act of blind, irrational faith - or you believe that they were designed, which represents an equally blind and irrational faith in a designer.
+Either you believe that life, reproduction, adaptation and innovation and all their associated processes came about by chance -a belief that requires an act of blind, irrational faith - or you believe that they were designed by an unknown, immaterial, sourceless mind that has been around forever, which represents an equally blind and irrational faith.
 There is no middle way here.
 Natural selection came later, after life began and after every adaptation and mutation.
 Dawkins states categorically that attributing life to a designer is a "total abdication of the responsibility to find an explanation" (p.
 155), and believes that through natural selection "we can now safely say that the illusion of design in living creatures is just that - an illusion" (p.
 158).
 His attribution of the multiple complexities of life to luck and statistics is clearly a far more satisfying and "responsible" explanation for him.
 But if, on the other hand, you opt for a designer, you open yourself up to all kinds of additional problems, quite apart from Dawkins' unanswerable (though in relation to our understanding of life on Earth, also irrelevant) one of who designed him/her/it/them.
 What is its nature?
 Why did it create our world?
 Where is it now?
-(I shall use "it" in order to avoid unwanted associations.)
+(I shall use "it" from now on in order to avoid unwanted associations.)

 Some religions past (Greek and Roman) and present (especially Hinduism) have opted for a multiplicity of deities, and some for just one, but the same questions apply.
 The answers can, of course, only be speculative, but the advantage of agnosticism is that the speculation can remain free from all the intellectual paraphernalia that encumbers the established religions.
 An agnostic can look at the work of art and draw conclusions about the artist.
 An adherent of any religion will tend to start with the artist.
-This is why theologians have tied themselves in knots trying to explain the origin of evil and to reconcile it with their belief that their god is all-powerful, allknowing, and all-good.
+This is why theologians have tied themselves in knots trying to solve the theodicy problem, i.e. to explain the origin of evil and to reconcile it with their belief that their god is all-powerful, all-knowing, and all-good.
+Leibniz, who first coined the term, thought the answer was that this was the best of all possible worlds, which is surely one of the biggest theological cop-outs in cop-out history: an all-good God created evil because you can't possibly have a better world than one which is full of evil!

 It is always dangerous to assume that a work of art (let us continue the analogy for a moment or two) reflects the artist directly.
 Who would have thought that the Ode to Joy with which Beethoven's 9th Symphony reaches its triumphant climax was written by a sad and lonely, relatively old man?
 Or that the writer of King Lear could also pen A Midsummer Night's Dream?
-But what we can assume is that no artist can create something totally unknown to him.
+But what we can assume is that no artist can create something totally unknown to him/her.
 Even the most fantastic creatures of science fiction and fairy tales have some features that make them into recognizable living beings.
 What, then, do we learn from the world about the possible world-maker?